 - Failing to follow post-surgery protocols.

 There are even surgical errors that can occur because of nursing negligence.
 Take surgical sponges, for example.
-More often than you might think, doctors find sponges that were sewn up inside of a patient after surgery.
+More often than you might think, doctors find sponges inside of their patients.
+Yep.
+The sponge that a surgeon left in there after surgery.
+Sewed up the incision right over it.
 In some cases no one would ever know, but in others a patient may experience significant pain or infection because of it.

-It’s usually the surgical nurse’s responsibility to count every sponge that gets opened and placed in the patient.
+Most of the time, it’s the surgical nurse’s responsibility to count every sponge that they open and place in the patient.
 When the procedure is over they count up the sponges that came out and notify the doctor if the numbers don’t match.

 Can you imagine being in a life-saving operation after 10 hours of work and needing to keep track of every sponge that goes in and out of a patient?
 You can see how this happens!